Hypersy/scoup-qa/Readme.txt

 "There is nothing to read here yet!"

-*standard privacy policy.Re
+*standard privacy policy.
-new branch line
+Master branch ver 0.2.1